-CULTURAL development during the full-scale construction of Communist society will constitute the closing stage of a great cultural revolution.
-At this stage all the necessary ideological and cultural conditions will be created for the victory of Communism.
+Cultural development during the full-scale construction of communist society will constitute the closing stage of a great cultural revolution.
+At this stage all the necessary ideological and cultural conditions will be created for the victory of communism.

-The growth of the productive forces, progress in engineering and in the organisation of production, increased social activity of the working people, development of the democratic principles of self-government, and a Communist reorganisation of everyday life depend in very large measure on the cultural advancement of the population.
+The growth of the productive forces, progress in engineering and in the organisation of production, increased social activity of the working people, development of the democratic principles of self-government, and a communist reorganisation of everyday life depend in very large measure on the cultural advancement of the population.

-Communist culture, which will have absorbed, and will develop all the best that has been created by world culture, will be a new, higher stage in the cultural progress of mankind.
+Absorbing and developing all the best that has been created by world culture, communist culture will be a new, higher stage in the cultural progress of mankind.
 It will embody the versatility and richness of the spiritual life of society, and the lofty ideals and humanism of the new world.
 It will be the culture of a classless society, a culture of the entire people, of all mankind.

-All-round advancement of the cultural life of society.

-In the period of transition to Communism, reative effort in all fields of culture becomes particularly fruitful and accessible to all members of society.
-Soviet literature, music, painting, cinema and theatre, and all the other arts, will attain higher standards in their ideological make-up and artistry.
+(a) All-Round Advancement of the Cultural Life of Society.
+In the period of transition to communism, creative effort in all fields of culture becomes particularly fruitful and accessible to all members of society.
+Soviet literature, music, painting, cinema and theatre, television and all the other arts, will attain higher standards in their ideological make-up and artistry.
 People's theatres, mass amateur art, technical invention and other forms of creative endeavour by the people will become widespread.
-The amateurs will produce new gifted writers, artists, musicians and actors.
+The advancement of artistic and creative activities among the masses will ensure the appearance of new gifted writers, artists, musicians, and actors.
 The development and enrichment of the arts are based on a combination of mass amateur endeavour and professional art.

-The Party will work unremittingly to ensure that literature, art, and culture flourish, that every individual is given full scope to apply his abilities, that the people are educated aestnetically and develop a fine artistic taste and cultural habits.
+The Party will work unremittingly to ensure that literature, art, and culture flourish, that every individual is given full scope to apply his abilities, that the people are educated aesthetically and develop a fine artistic taste and cultural habits.
+The artistic element will ennoble labour still more, make living conditions more attractive, and lift man up spiritually.

-To provide the material basis for cultural development on a grand scale:

-Book publishing and the Press will be vigorously developed, and the printing and paper industries will be expanded accordingly;
+To provide the material basis for cultural development on a grand scale: book publishing and the press will be vigorously developed, and the printing and paper industries will be expanded accordingly;

-There will be more libraries, lecture halls and reading rooms, theatres, clubs, houses of culture and cinemas;
+there will be more libraries, lecture halls and reading-rooms, theatres, houses of culture, clubs, and cinemas;

-The countrywide radio-diffusion network will be completed; television stations covering all industrial and agricultural areas will be built;
+the country-wide radio diffusion network will be completed; television stations covering all industrial and agricultural areas will be built;

-People's universities, people's theatrical companies, and other amateur cultural organisations will be widely developed;
+people's universities, people's theatrical companies, and other amateur cultural organisations will be widely developed;

-A large network of scientific and technical laboratories and of art and cinema studios will be provided for the use of all who have the inclination and ability.
+a large network of scientific and technical laboratories and of art and cinema studios will be provided for the use of all who have the inclination and ability.